smultronbusken/skeleton.djs/README.md

 - **Full Command Support and File-Based Definitions**: From Slash Commands to User Commands, Subcommands, and Message Commands, Skeleton accommodates all four Discord command types.
 Furthermore, these commands can be defined in individual `.bone.ts` files for a cleaner, modular project structure.

 - **Custom Command Extension**: Create custom command classes and import them just like any `.bone.ts` files.
-Skeleton provides support for custom import handlers, allowing maximum flexibility.

 - **Integrated and Custom Interaction Handlers**: Skeleton comes equipped with built-in interaction handlers and also supports custom handlers, enabling comprehensive interaction management.

 - **Component Helpers**: Skeleton's suite of helper functions simplify the process of building UI components for your bot.

-The following sections provide a step-by-step guide to setting up Skeleton and leveraging its rich features for your Discord bot.
-Happy coding!

 # Guide